HardlyDifficult/Crypto/about/Cryptocurrency.md

 # CryptoCurrency

-The comments on this page apply to every cryptocurrency, with very few exceptions (that will be called out when discussing those specific coins).
+The comments on this page apply to every cryptocurrency, with very few exceptions (which will be called out when discussing those specific coins).

 ## Market